MotusWTS/motus/inst/doc/upstream_api.md

 as `hitID` on subsequent calls.
 When there are no further hits, the API returns an empty list.

+For regular users, this only returns hits if the user has permission for the project which owns the receiver deployment covering this batch.

+For admin users, *all* hits are returned, regardless of batch ownership (or lack thereof).

 ### gps for tag project ###

    gps_for_tag_project (projectID, batchID, ts, authToken)